mdufek660/JSFrameworks2022/exercises/06-forms/README.md

 All inputs must be controlled inputs and you must have a controlled form.

-Everything that the user entered into the form should be displayed on the page after the user submits the form.
+Everything that the user entered into the form should be displayed below the form.